imuds/iMP/Python/readme_Python.txt

        False for oxic only for OM degradation diss. exp. for simulation mode
-    *** NOTE: it will take a very long time as such consistency with Fortran90 ver. has not been checked ***
+    *** NOTE: it will take a very long time as such consistency with Fortran ver. has not been checked ***

     Results in Section 3.3.2 can be obtained by entering: co2 for co2 chemistry calculation method